 You can use this information to create a more effective workforce training program.

-The Affective Domain of Learning
+The Affective Domain of Learning & Learning Objectives

-This hierarchy includes 5 different levels of attitudes, from the simplest to the most complex.
+The affective domain can be broken down into a hierarchy.
+The hierarchy includes 5 different levels of attitudes, from the simplest to the most complex.
 We’ll list and explain each below, and we’ll give a list of behaviors that learners must perform to show they’ve mastered the attitude at each level.
 This will help you pick the verb you’ll use when writing learning objectives dealing with skills.

 Five Levels of Attitudes